MALLEE ENERGY HUB

-The Mallee Wind Farm is a proposed 1 gigawatt (GW) wind and battery energy storage project in the Wentworth Shire of New South Wales on the traditional Mallee country land of the Paakantji (Barkandji), Latji Latji, Muthi Muthi, and Yitha Yitha people.
+The Mallee Energy Hub is a renewable energy development including wind, solar and battery energy storage projects located in the Wentworth Shire of New South Wales, on the traditional Mallee country land of the Paakantji (Barkandji), Latji Latji, Muthi Muthi, and Yitha Yitha people.

-Once constructed the Mallee Wind Farm would power up to 450,000 Australian homes each year, offsetting the emission of more than 2 million tonnes of carbon dioxide per year.
+Once constructed the projects would power up to 400,000 Australian homes each year, offsetting the emission of more than 1.7 million tonnes of carbon dioxide per year.

 Status: